-In this post we take a look at what to consume during a match in order to perform consistently for 90 minutes.
+In this post, we take a look at what makes up a during-match football nutrition guide; what to consume during a match in order to perform consistently for 90 minutes.

 Demands of a football match

 Considering the body is made up of roughly two-thirds water, it is easy to see why we need to replace fluids and electrolytes lost so that we function optimally.
 In this article, I will summarise these losses and energy requirements during a football match, and end with some practical takeaways that you can implement in your own games.

 The typical distance covered by a top-level, outfield player during a match is 10–13 km.1 Due to such demands of match-play, it has been observed that players that start the game with normal muscle glycogen levels (~100 mmol/kg wet weight) have low muscle glycogen levels (10 mmol/kg wet weight)

 at the end of the game, with a significant number of muscle fibres depleted, or partly depleted of glycogen, by that time.2 As such, muscle glycogen/carbohydrate is probably the most important substrate for energy production for football players.

 Carbohydrate intake during exercise can delay the onset of fatigue and improve performance of prolonged exercise as well as exercise of shorter duration and greater intensity (e.g. that of which occurs during a football match), but the mechanisms by which performance is improved are different.3 During prolonged exercise, the performance benefits of carbohydrate ingestion are likely achieved by maintaining or raising plasma glucose concentrations and sustaining high rates of carbohydrate oxidation, whereas, during intense exercise, carbohydrate intake seems to positively affect the central nervous system.